Freight forwarder: Functions and responsibilities

 The original function of the forwarder was to arrange for carriage by contracting with various carriers.
 Forwarder responsibilities included advice on documentation and customs requirements in the country of destination.
 His correspondent agent overseas looked after his customers' goods and kept him informed about matters that would affect the movement of goods.
 Modern freight forwarders offer an end-to-end process i.e. shipping the goods from the place of origin to the final destination and may offer additional services such as warehouse planning, cargo insurance and customs brokerage.
 In a single transaction, the forwarder may be acting as a carrier (principal) or as an agent for his customer or both.
 Together with tracking, freight forwarding agents often have real time information on the freight.
 Some forwarders may specialize in niche areas such as rail-freight, and collection and deliveries around a port.

 International freight forwarders typically handle cross-border logistics and have additional expertise in preparing and processing customs documentation and performing activities pertaining to the regulations of different countries.
 Freight forwarders typically have information with respect to commercial invoice, shipper's export declaration, bill of lading and other documents required by the carrier or country of export, import, and/or transshipment.
 Freight forwarders often charge a fee for the activity and might include transportation costs from factory and to delivery, freight charges, customs and other fees and documentation charges.

+Liability

+A freight forwarder's legal exposure depends on the capacity in which it contracts.
+Acting as an agent, it arranges carriage on the customer's behalf and is answerable only for its own failure to exercise due diligence in selecting, instructing and supervising the carriers and other third parties it engages.
+Acting as a principal, where it performs the carriage itself or has expressly or impliedly undertaken carrier liability, it answers for the carriage as a contracting carrier.

+Because national law on the question varies, much of the industry contracts on standard trading conditions derived from the FIATA Model Rules for Freight Forwarding Services, first adopted in 1996 and revised in October 2019, which set out the basis of liability, its exclusions and its monetary limits.
+Under those rules the forwarder is liable where it fails to exercise due diligence and take reasonable measures in performing the service (Art.
+6.1.1); compensation for loss of or damage to the goods is limited to 2 SDR per kilogram of gross weight (Art.
+8.3.1); liability for delay is limited to the remuneration for the service that gave rise to it (Art.
+8.3.2); and liability arising from services other than carriage is limited to 50,000 SDR for each incident (Art.
+8.3.3).